zatullier/portfolio/README.md

 - Personalize about page
 - Change color scheme on all pages.
 All dark, but different flavors
 - Add photos to 500px.
 90%
-- Finish transferring all resume information over to career.ts
 - Organize Home page to match structure 3 bar (about, experience...) with links to those pages.
 - Make ProjectCaseStudy.astro similar to writing>[slug].astro or vice versa, but either way, include links to output and background code.
 - Make Project and Writing code structure similar

 - Go through current latex papers and determine which ones you want presented.
 Done
 - Delete all non polished documents in Latex repository.
 Done
 - Organize Latex repository.
+Done
+- Finish transferring all resume information over to career.ts.
 Done

 ## Pages